lyndskg/youtube-to-mp3-xor-wav/Desktop.md

       - `Python`
       - `C#`
    2. *Frameworks*:
-      -`Flask`: A lightweight and flexible Python web framework that can also be used for desktop app back-end functionality.
+      - `Flask`: A lightweight and flexible Python web framework that can also be used for desktop app back-end functionality.
       - `Django`: A high-level Python web framework that promotes rapid development and clean, pragmatic design.
       - `.NET Core`: A cross-platform, open-source framework for building modern applications for Windows, macOS, and Linux.